Super Bowl: Game history

-The New England Patriots and Pittsburgh Steelers are tied with a record six Super Bowl wins.
-The Dallas Cowboys and San Francisco 49ers have five victories each, while the Packers and New York Giants have four.
+The Pittsburgh Steelers and New England Patriots are tied with a record six Super Bowl wins.
+The Dallas Cowboys and San Francisco 49ers have five victories each, while the Packers, Chiefs and New York Giants have four.
 Fourteen other NFL franchises have won at least one Super Bowl.

-The Patriots own the record for most Super Bowl appearances (eleven).
-The Cowboys, Steelers, and Denver Broncos are tied for second with eight appearances apiece, reaching that milestone in this respective order.
+The Patriots own the record for most Super Bowl appearances with eleven.
+The Cowboys, Steelers, Broncos and the 49ers are tied for second with eight appearances apiece, reaching that milestone in this respective order.
 Bill Belichick owns the record for the most Super Bowl wins (eight) and appearances (twelve: nine times as head coach, once as assistant head coach, and twice as defensive coordinator) by an individual.
-Tom Brady has the most Super Bowl starts (ten) and wins as a player (seven), while Charles Haley has the second-most wins among players (five).
+Tom Brady has the most Super Bowl starts (ten) and wins as a player (seven), while Charles Haley has the second-most wins among players with five.

 Eight teams have appeared in Super Bowl games without a win.
-The Minnesota Vikings were the first team to appear four times without a win, while the Buffalo Bills played in a record four consecutive Super Bowls, losing in each.
-The Patriots and Broncos are tied for the most Super Bowl losses (five).
+The Minnesota Vikings were the first team to appear four times without a win, while the Buffalo Bills played in a record four consecutive Super Bowls, losing all four matches.
+The Patriots and Broncos are tied for the most Super Bowl losses at five.

-The Cleveland Browns, Detroit Lions, Houston Texans, and Jacksonville Jaguars are the four teams to have never appeared in a Super Bowl, although the Browns and Lions both won NFL Championships before the Super Bowl era.
+The Cleveland Browns, Detroit Lions, Houston Texans, and Jacksonville Jaguars are the four teams to have never appeared in a Super Bowl, although the Browns and Lions both won NFL championships before the Super Bowl era.
 The Jaguars, who began play in 1995, and the Texans, who began play in 2002, are among the youngest franchises in the league.